jmcclenon/AWS/AWS.md

 MediaConvert - *Convert file-based content for broadcast and multiscreen delivery*

-MediaLive - *Convert video inputs into live outputs for broadcase and streaming delivery*
+MediaLive - *Convert video inputs into live outputs for broadcast and streaming delivery*

 MediaPackage - *Deliver video to many devices using just-in-time format conversion*